vhive-serverless/vHive/docs/local_registry.md

 1. Create a txt file containing the images that need to be pulled to the local registry

 2. Pull the images to the local registry.
-For docker the following command can be used
+For docker the following command can be used from [vSwarm](https://github.com/vhive-serverless/vSwarm):

-   `go run examples/registry/populate_registry.go -imageFile images.txt -source docker://docker.io`
+   `go run tools/registry/populate_registry.go -imageFile images.txt -source docker://docker.io`

 ## Using the local registry